A Foundation for Educational Success

 Q: Is my class eligible?

 A: Probably!
-Beyond traditional college/university classes, Founders’ Scholarship funds can be used for GED prep and testing, certificate programs, and continuing ed courses that advance or improve the career of the applicant.
+Beyond traditional college/university classes, Founders’ Scholarship funds can be used for GED prep and testing, certificate programs, and continuing education courses that advance or improve the career of the applicant.
 Some examples of certification courses past awardees have taken are Pharmacy Tech, Welding, and HVAC.

-Q: Who decided who gets an award?
+Q: Who decides who gets an award?

-A: Applications are reviewed by a panel made up of BHC board members, community volunteers, university faculty, etc, Applicants’ responses are scored by each reviewer, an average score is assigned, then ranked.
+A: Applications are reviewed by a panel made up of BHC board members, community volunteers, university faculty, etc. Applicants’ responses are scored by each reviewer, an average score is assigned, then ranked.
 We assign scholarship dollars to top scorers based on maximum allocation allowed until we reach $10,000 in awards for the grant year.

 Q: When will I know if I received a scholarship?

-A: Awards will be announced by the end of July.
+A: Awards will be announced in July.